Teaching a Horse to Pole Bend

 Pole bending can be beneficial to more than just pole bending horses.
-AQHA Professional Horseman Doug Leasor starts all his horses out on poles.
+AQHA Professional Horseman Doug Leasor starts all his speed event horses out on poles.

 “It’s hard to make a barrel horse a pole horse because they’ve got so much run in them already,” Doug says.
 “Most horses aren’t broke before they begin on barrels.
 A horse knows he’s going to run, but when you get to a barrel, he doesn’t know he’s supposed to turn.
 So, he gets yanked around the barrel and gets to run to the next one.”